New to Us - Have Questions?

 Is everyone really welcomed at your church?

 We sure try!
-This church family affirms the full diversity of God’s creation.
+This church family affirms the full diversity of God’s creation and is an Open and Affirming congregation.
 People of differing views, nationalities and ethnic backgrounds, and sexual orientation, without regard to worldly condition, are welcome here.
 We welcome people from all sorts of backgrounds and family structures: single, married, divorced, widowed, partnered, gay, straight.
 Some come from different faith backgrounds where they no longer felt accepted or comfortable.
 Some come from no faith tradition, but feel a spiritual need and a desire for community.
 Some come from families with multiple faith practices.
 Some grew up in the church but left for many years, and feel a little weird coming back.
 We join our denomination, the United Church of Christ, in saying “No matter who you are, or where you are on life’s journey, you are welcome here.”

 Joining our church

 We are happy if the day comes when you would like to join our faith family.
 We typically hold New Member orientation in the fall and spring.
-If you would like to learn about membership, please contact the church office or one of our ministers.
+If you would like to learn about membership, please contact the church office or our minister.

 Top ] [ Back ]